-Activities: Stanford Piano Society, TreeHacks, Stanford University Mathematical Organization (SUMO), Stanford Summer Engineering Academy (SSEA), Association for Computing Machinery (ACM), CodePath, Stanford Taekwondo.
+Activities: Stanford Summer Engineering Academy (SSEA), Stanford Piano Society, CS106A/B Course Helper, TreeHacks, Stanford University Mathematical Organization (SUMO), Association for Computing Machinery (ACM), CodePath, Stanford Taekwondo.

 Valedictorian; 99.35/100 UW GPA

-Currently developing a GPT-4-based application and using frameworks such as Retrieval-Augmented Generation (RAG) with Python to improve generative AI performance.
-Developed a website with HTML/CSS/JS to demo the chatbot.
-Volunteer at outreach events, giving public demonstrations of the Graphics and Visualization (GVIS) lab technologies and explaining NASA's latest research projects, such as the development of more efficient and quieter supersonic flight.
+Developed a GPT-4-based application using Retrieval-Augmented Generation (RAG) and LlamaIndex with Python to improve generative AI performance.
+Developed websites with HTML/CSS/JS to demo the chatbot.
+Volunteered at outreach events, giving public demonstrations of the Graphics and Visualization (GVIS) lab technologies and explaining NASA's latest research projects, such as the development of more efficient and quieter supersonic flight.

 Project manager of a student team that designed a mission to explore the dwarf planet Ceres for L'SPACE MCA.
 The team's research and prototyping efforts culminated in a 180-page Preliminary Design Review (PDR) and final presentation to a review board.